thePortus/icam-client/README.md

 If you have problems and the docker container keeps restarting, the certbot might not have run correctly.
 To fix this, first, bring down the container with `docker compose down`.
 Then, re-comment out the SSH lines in your `nginx/nginx.conf` file.
 Now, bring the image back up with `docker compose up -d`.
 Then run the command `docker compose run --rm certbot certonly --webroot --webroot-path /var/www/certbot/ --email sample@your_domain --agree-tos --no-eff-email -d your_domain -d www.your_domain`.
 Once it is complete, un-comment out the `nginx/nginx.conf` file and `docker compose up -d` to get it started.

+## Develop Locally

+If you want to develop locally, you can ignore the docker instructions for the client.
+First, make sure to set up the [server](https://github.com/thePortus/icam-server) for local development.
+Once it is started, make sure that your settings in `app/app.settings.ts` points to the local instance.
+If you use the server's default values, this should already be the case.
+Then, run `ng serve` inside the `client` directory to run the client locally on port 4200.

+## Test

+To run tests, make sure you are in the `client` directory.
+Then run `ng test`.

 ---

 ## Customization